kittykatkaro/booknook/README.md

 # 📚 BookNook

 BookNook is a full-stack web application inspired by Goodreads.
-Users can search for books using the Google Books API, save books to personal bookshelves, leave reviews, and track their reading.
+Users can search for books using the Google Books API, save books to personal bookshelves, and manage their collection — all with secure login.

 ---